Joey Votto Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.91).
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.94).

-- Giants pitchers combine to allow the second-fewest home runs in baseball (95 total, one per game).
+- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in the league.

-- In his last appearance on Saturday, July 1, the righty threw three innings against the New York Mets, allowing three earned runs while surrendering three hits.
+- In his most recent time out on Friday, the right-hander tossed 4 2/3 innings against the Pittsburgh Pirates, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.